GniLudio/drf-nested-serializer/docs/getting_started.md

         instance = serializer.save()
     ```

-### Inclusion and Exclusion
+## Inclusion and Exclusion

-By default all nested serializers are automatically handled, but you can explicitly specify which fields should be handled:
+You can specify which nested serializers should be handled:

 === "Include all"